forcedotcom/sfdx-scanner/docs/_articles/en/getting-started/install.md

 ## Install the plug-in

-Like all the Salesforce CLI plug-ins, you install the Analyzer CLI plug-in with one simple step.
+Like all the Salesforce CLI plug-ins, you install the Salesforce Code Analyzer CLI plug-in with one simple step.
 NOTE: Be sure you've completed the [prerequisites](./en/getting-started/prerequisites/) before you install this plug-in.

 ```bash